 But above all, these Sedalia festivals celebrate the musical genius who gave us the Maple Leaf Rag .
 And, they bring a remarkable group of talented performers, and those who appreciate their talent, together in an annual reunion, here, in a place where America’s music began.

 Sedalia has actively celebrated its ragtime heritage through the years in many different formats and through many individual organizations.
 Rarely, however, have the various community groups worked together to acknowledge or promote the area’s common cultural assets as they are right now.

 In 2015, a new collaborative initiative was begun to bring together the Liberty Center Association for the Arts, the Scott Joplin International Ragtime Festival and the Sedalia Heritage Foundation and its Ragtime Archive Project.
-This year, Sedalia’s Central Business and Cultural District became involved by contributing the Maple Leaf Rag contract signing historic standard to mark the 114 E. 5th Street site.
+In 2016, Sedalia’s Central Business and Cultural District became involved by erecting a plaque at 114 East Fifth Street, the former address of John Stark's business where he and Joplin executed the Maple Leaf Rag publishing contract.

 In addition to improving communication among the groups, cooperation will enhance the programs of each organization by providing expertise, funding assistance, and in some cases, by sharing facilities, personnel and equipment.
 This larger collaborative will also make it possible to expand the volunteer base during special events or projects and to broaden publicity opportunities.

 In the future, it is anticipated that some of Sedalia’s other fine arts and humanities organizations may join this informal cooperative effort.
 Everyone will benefit from participation.